tanteckfang/tp/docs/DeveloperGuide.md

 ![SortSequenceDiagram](images/SortSequenceDiagram.png)

-The following UML Activity diagram shows the workflow of sorting students in the address book:
+The following UML Activity diagram shows the workflow of sorting students in the address book, based on different sorting criterion:
 ![SortActivityDiagram](images/SortActivityDiagram.png)

 #### 4.5.2 Design considerations: